fortinet-fortisoar/solution-pack-fortimanager-ztp-framework/docs/example1.md

 ## Provisioning Example Flow

-In this example we will perform the following provisioning steps on 4x FortiGates that are in FortiManager and Unathorized.
+In this example we will perform the following provisioning steps on 4x FortiGates that are in FortiManager and Unauthorized.

   1) Authorize the FortiGates for management.
   2) Create a pre provisioning device report.
   3) Create local admins with a special `admin_ro` profile.
   4) Create VLAN interfaces using a site subnet variable and a VLAN count variable per site.
   5) Append all created VLAN Subnets to the site admins using the `admin_ro` profile.
-  5) Assign each site to the repsective `Device Groups`, `Provisioning Template Groups`, and `Policy Package`.
+  5) Assign each site to the respective `Device Groups`, `Provisioning Template Groups`, and `Policy Package`.
   6) Create FortiManager Address Objects for each VLAN at each site.
   7) Update the FortiManager Address Group `VLANS` with per Device Mapping of each VLAN at each site to update the FortiMaanger `Policy Package`.
   8) Push all the configurations to the site.